brain11f/mean-stack-1/readme.md

 1. Function from Web Design Weekly article on converting Px to Em.
 Wanted to limit excess dependencies when not needed, so avoided adding Bourbon and others (http://web-design-weekly.com/snippets/converts-pixels-to-ems-with-sass/)
 1. Font Family Function inspired by map-get article for map-get inception for colors by Jake Albaugh (http://codepen.io/jakealbaugh/post/using-sass-functions-to-access-complex-variable-maps)
+1. Found limitTo in Angular Docs when searching for a way to show partial text.
+Found concatenation idea from Nicholas Mandel (https://nicholasmandel.wordpress.com/2014/12/18/limit-characters-displayed-in-text-with-angular/);